 It has been a common practice for infant formula companies to distribute bags containing formula samples, coupons and other advertising to maternity patients in hospitals.
-Research has shown these free "gift" bags increase formula sales and decrease the duration of breastfeeding.
-This strategy has been successful as a marketing practice because the bags are given to mothers by healthcare providers, who appear implicitly to be promoting the use of formula.
-"Ban the Bags" is a national campaign to stop formula company marketing in maternity hospitals.
-Join this campaign and help us end a practice that costs parents money and leads to negative health outcomes for mothers and babies.
+These free “gift” bags have been shown to increase formula sales and decrease the duration of breastfeeding.
+This strategy is successful as a marketing practice because the bags are given to mothers by healthcare providers, who appear implicitly to be promoting the use of formula.
+“Ban the Bags” is a national campaign to stop formula company marketing in maternity hospitals.
+All Maryland maternity hospitals now are free of infant formula marketing, including company-sponsored discharge bags.
+Maryland joins Rhode Island, Massachusetts and Delaware in making this transition.
+We hope that all states will join this campaign and help end a practice that costs parents money and leads to negative health outcomes for mothers and babies.

 Maryland Breastfeeding Coalition commends the following hospitals in Maryland who have gone bag free:

 Several resources are available to healthcare providers and consumers to stop formula company marketing in maternity hospitals:

 The “Ban the Bags” campaign grew out of efforts in Massachusetts to stop aggressive formula company marketing tactics in hospitals The national campaign is working to educate consumers on the issue and encourage health care professionals and families in this effort.
 The campaign offers a Tool Kit, which includes educational materials developed by the Massachusetts Breastfeeding Coalition and Ban the Bags, as well as letters of support from regional and national organizations.